MichaelCSturm/Blender-Spiderverse-Stylized-Tutorial/README.md

-# Easy to follow Spider-verse tutorial in Blender 3.3
+# Spider-verse tutorial in Blender 3.3

 Before: